 McNair Scholars at SNCURCS 2011

-McNair Scholar (Amber Birden) with her poster presentation at the SNCURCS 2011
+McNair Scholar, Amber Birden, with her poster presentation at SNCURCS 2011

-McNair Scholar (Kurkessa Springs) with her poster presentation at the SNCURCS 2011
+McNair Scholar, Kurkessa Springs, with her poster presentation at SNCURCS 2011

 McNair Scholar, Jonela Rogers, with her poster presentation at SNCURCS 2011

 ABRCMS is a professional conference for biomedical sciences, behavioral sciences, and mathematics for students.
 ABRCMS encourages underrepresented minority students to pursue further education in biomedical sciences, behavioral sciences, and mathematics; as well as provide faculty with tools and resources to assist in facilitating the success of their students.
 During the four-day conference, students present their research in twelve disciplines in the biomedical sciences, behavioral sciences, and mathematics.
 The Fayetteville State University McNair Scholars Program attended the ABRCMS on November 10 – 13, 2010 hosted in Charlotte, North Carolina.

 McNair Scholar, Yaleaka Currie, with her poster presentation at ABRCMS

 LSAMP and RISE are programs that aim to increase the number the minority students in the Science, Technology, Engineering, and Mathematics (STEM) fields, as well as, biomedical and behavioral sciences.
 The LSAMP/RISE Joint Research Symposium provides workshops and an opportunity for North Carolina students to present their research.
 The Fayetteville State University McNair Scholars Program attended the LSAMP/RISE Joint Research Symposium on April 15, 2011 hosted by Fayetteville State University.

 McNair Scholar, Shannon Gunn, presents her poster presentation at the LSAMP/RISE Joint Research Symposium

 McNair Scholar, Christopher Darden, presents his research at the closing ceremony of the Ronald E. McNair

-Three McNair Scholars (left to right: Yaleaka Currie, Christopher Williams, Reginald Felton, Unknown, Unknown, Unknown) discuss the benefits of being in a TRiO Program (federally-funded programs which motivate disadvantaged students in their pursuits of a college degree) at Fayetteville State University on TRiO Day 2011.
+McNair Scholars (left to right): Yaleaka Currie, Christopher Williams, and Reginald Felton discuss the benefits of being in a TRiO Program (federally-funded programs which motivate disadvantaged students in their pursuits of a college degree) at Fayetteville State University on TRiO Day 2011.